tyler-Github/YasifysTools/README.md

 To use the YouTube video downloader, enter the URL of the video you want to download and click the "Download" button.
 The video will be downloaded in the highest quality available.

-To use the TikTok video downloader, enter the URL of the video you want to download and click the "Download" button.
-The video will be downloaded without a watermark.

-To use the Instagram video downloader, enter the URL of the video you want to download and click the "Download" button.
-The video will be downloaded in the highest quality available.

-To use the Facebook video downloader, enter the URL of the video you want to download and click the "Download" button.
-The video will be downloaded in the highest quality available.

 ## License

 This project is licensed under the [MIT License](LICENSE).